CreateJS/SoundJS/README_CREATEJS_NAMESPACE.txt

-In the NEXT version of CreateJS class definitions reside in a "createjs" namespace by default.
+In this version of SoundJS, class definitions reside in a "createjs" namespace by default.

-For example, instead of instantiating a Shape like this: var foo = new Shape();
+For example, instead of playing a sound like this: var foo = SoundJS.play(id);

-You will need to reach into the createjs namespace: var bar = new createjs.Shape();
+You will need to reach into the createjs namespace: var bar = createjs.SounJS.play(id);

 This functionality is configurable though.
 You can easily shortcut the namespace or get rid of it completely.